Skip to content

 • give us a minimum of seven days notice before the start of the work, so we can issue them a street works permit (there is no charge for this permit)

-• contact our Street lighting and illuminated traffic signs team to confirm if any street lighting equipment is likely to be affected
+• contact our Report a problem with a street light or illuminated sign team to confirm if any street lighting equipment is likely to be affected

 • give notice to any companies who have pipes, cables etc in the area, eg gas, water, electricity, that may be affected